-Note: The main difference between worker code 11 and worker code 12 is that equipment operators are hired to do fieldwork operating motorized or mechanized equipment and farmworkers are hired to do fieldwork by hand or using hand tools.
+Note: The main difference between worker code 11 and worker code 12 is that equipment operators perform fieldwork operating motorized or mechanized equipment and farmworkers perform fieldwork by hand or using hand tools.
 "Jack of all trade" workers on crops operations would be included under worker code 11 or 12 depending on if they were mainly hired to do work using machines or by hand.